 Cost of Street Food in Malaysia

 Much like neighbouring Singapore, Malaysia is a nation built on immigration.
-This influx of cultures has created some of the most delicious and varied culinary options for backpackers to dig their teeth into.
+This influx of cultures has created some of the most delicious and varied culinary options for backpackers to sink their teeth into.
 And the best bit?
-Even the best tasting street food is cheap and easy to find!
+The best street food is cheap and easy to find!

-Often the cheapest time to eat street food is breakfast, where you can expect to pick up a cup of teh tarik (Malaysian pulled tea) and dish of Nasi Lemak, one of the top-rated street foods in Southeast Asia, for around 5-10MR.
+Often the cheapest time to eat street food is breakfast, where you can expect to pick up a cup of teh tarik (Malaysian pulled tea) and a serving of Nasi Lemak, one of the top-rated street foods in Southeast Asia, for around 7-10MR.

 Cost of Restaurant Food in Malaysia

-If you stick to eating Malaysian food in restaurants, you’ll find that the prices really aren’t that much more than in hawker centres or street food stalls.
-You’ll easily find great dishes for under 20RM in small local eateries.
-Whether you fancy Chinese, Indian or a mix of the two for lunch, Malaysia never fails to deliver on delicious and cheap food.
+If you stick to eating Malaysian food in restaurants, you’ll find that the prices aren’t that much more than in hawker centres or street food stalls.
+You’ll easily find great dishes for under 20RM in local eateries.
+Whether you fancy Chinese, Indian or a mix of the two, Malaysia never fails to deliver delicious and cheap food.

-If you’re suffering an epic hangover that only western food can cure, or are just fed up with months of eating rice and noodles, you’re in luck.
+If you’re suffering an epic hangover that only Western food can cure, or are just fed up with months of eating rice and noodles, you’re in luck.
 Sort of.
-Burgers, pizzas and a whole range of western meals are available throughout the country but don’t expect the pricing to be the same.
-It’s standard practice for western meals to be 3-4 times the price of local food in Malaysia!
+Burgers, pizzas and a whole range of Western meals are available but don’t expect the pricing to be the same.
+It’s standard for Western meals to be twice the price of local food in Malaysia!

 Cost of Water in Malaysia

 Tap water in Malaysia is a contentious issue.
-While the government claims that it is perfectly safe to drink, local news outlets have been continuously reporting for years that the water is not safe unless boiled first.
-This, they claim, helps remove chlorine and heavy metals from the water but there is no scientific evidence to back this up.
+While the government claims that it’s perfectly safe to drink, local news has continuously reported that the water is not safe unless boiled first.
+They claim that boiling helps remove chlorine and heavy metals but there is no scientific evidence to back this up.
 In fact, the evidence is clear that boiling water does not remove chlorine or heavy metals!

 Cost of Beer in Malaysia